 Common Forum Terms:

-Administrator - Administrators or "Admin(s)" are the original creator and owner of a forum.
+Admin - (aka: main admin, root admin, user-1) The creator of a forum.
+The account with the username admin.
 They have absolute control over the forum.

 Admin Panel - The area where all of the administrative functions can be found.
 Located in the forum top bar.